 So, where to now?
 Justice Ellis didn’t actually overturn (or “quash”) the cabinet’s decision on how much to pay Pora, because in the end it is still up to it to decide how much its guidelines require by way of compensation.
 However, she did give a fairly strong steer as to what she thought the government ought to do next:

 The fundamental point is that, in my view, the Guidelines permit the quantum of compensation payable to an applicant … to be adjusted for inflation, where it is in the interests of justice to do so.
-I make a declaration accordingly.Join us and get a free copy
+I make a declaration accordingly.Join us and help make